NTP Network Time Server Utilizing GPS, MSF, DCF-77 Reference Clocks

 A reduced Linux kernel, stored in flash memory, provides the operating system required to run the standard NTP daemon.

-The appliance has a very low power consumption, runs cool and is thus very reliable.
+The NTP network time server appliance has a very low power consumption, runs cool and is thus very reliable.

 All models accept a standard 5 volt GPS antenna utilizing coax cable with TNC type connectors.